 Top 10 things to do in The Beaches Toronto

-1. Visit the Beaches
+Visit the Beaches

-2. Visit the Beach Toronto
+Visit Kew Gardens at the Beaches Toronto

 The Beaches neighborhood has 3 beaches – Woodbine Beach, Kew-Balmy Beach, Silver Birch beach.
 You can easily walk through the first three beaches in a stretch starting from Ashbridges Bay.
 A boardwalk lines the Woodbine beach and the Kew-Balmy beach which makes for a comfortable walk.